 What we did

-The courses will be multilingual and include examples of practice or application from different European cultural, linguistic, political or historical contexts researched by the partners.
+courses micro-collaboration kits will be multilingual and include examples of practice or application from different European cultural, linguistic, political or historical contexts researched by the partners.

 Micro-collaborations mean that teachers at two different universities use the multilingual content and formats of the open courses to enable their students to collaborate virtually with the students of the partner university for the duration of these courses.
 Since the courses are shorter learning units, integration into the ongoing teaching can be achieved flexibly.